kveperedo/astro-portfolio/src/content/portfolio/info.md

 experience:
     [
         {
+            startDate: { month: November, year: 2023 },
+            position: Software Engineer Technical Lead,
+            company: Lexagle Inc.,
+            location: 'Makati City, Philippines',
+            technologies:
+                [
+                    'ReactJS',
+                    'Typescript',
+                    'Javascript',
+                    'Material UI',
+                    'HTML',
+                    'CSS',
+                    'Figma',
+                    'Git',
+                    'Kotlin',
+                    'Spring Boot',
+                    'PostgreSQL',
+                ],
+            details:
+                [
+                    'Lead and mentor a team of software engineers in the design, development, and maintenance of features and optimizations for the Lexagle platform', 'Facilitate all aspects of sprint ceremonies, ensuring seamless coordination and communication within the team.
+Manage sprint planning, review, retrospective, and daily stand-up meetings to enhance efficiency and collaboration throughout the development process', 'Conduct regular code reviews, provide constructive feedback, and enforce coding standards to maintain code quality and foster a collaborative and learning-oriented team environment', 'Spearhead the enhancement of the Lexagle design system library, aligning it with the brand identity and ensuring its seamless integration across the entire platform', ],
+        },
+        {
             startDate: { month: May, year: 2021 },
+            endDate: { month: November, year: 2023 },
             position: Junior Software Engineer,
             company: Lexagle Inc.,
             location: 'Makati City, Philippines',